server-imp/SFAE/README.md

 It should also work with any type of .ASI loader

+# Links
+Find it on Nexus Mods here: https://www.nexusmods.com/starfield/mods/1402

 ## Credits
-Thanks to SunBeam for posting his notes at https://fearlessrevolution.com/viewtopic.php?f=29&t=25679
+Thanks to **SunBeam** for posting his notes at https://fearlessrevolution.com/viewtopic.php?f=29&t=25679